September 23, 2025

 “When we were establishing the ESG practice at Gowlings and consulting with partners, almost every lawyer’s practice touched on ESG in some way.
 But it’s not just within the law.
 As a lawyer in ESG, you have to work with many different professionals and experts,” she adds.

-And King says she expects to see an equally diverse set of participants from the private and public sectors, all seeking to boost their legal and operational risk management skills, so that they can effectively identify, manage and disclose ESG, sustainability and climate risks and opportunities.
+And King says she expects to see an equally diverse set of participants from the private and public sectors, all seeking to boost their legal and operational risk management skills, so that they can effectively identify, manage and disclose ESG, sustainability and climate risks and opportunities in the challenging year ahead.

-“Even if you have attended before, there is value in coming back again,” she says.
+“Even if you have attended [an ESG program] before, there is value in coming back again,” she says.
 “I learn something different every year.”
+Osgoode’s National Forum offers the only multidisciplinary, information-packed day of legal updates and practical and tactical guidance geared to help Canadians recalibrate their ESG and climate risk strategies with confidence for the year ahead.

-Want to learn more about The Osgoode Certificate in ESG, Sustainability, Climate Risk and the Law?
+Want to learn more about the Osgoode National Forum on ESG and Climate Risk Law??

 Murray Gold – Counsel, Koskie Minsky LLP, and Fellow, Ontario Teachers’ Federation